 - 6-1.
 Courtesy Visits and Inspections.
 Commanders, Leaders and Directors of all Fort Sill tenant and assigned units and organizations will conduct regular Courtesy Checks, Health and Welfare Inspections and Leader In-Home Visits, as appropriate, in order to assess and ensure the safety, welfare and discipline of our Soldiers, Families and property.
-Brigade-level Commanders will ensure that subordinate leaders conduct Courtesy Checks quarterly, Health and Welfare Inspections at least semi-annually, and Leader In-Home Visits as needed.
-See CG Policy Memorandum #6E: Courtesy Checks, Health and Welfare Inspections and Leader In-Home Visits. - 6-2.
+Brigade-level Commanders will ensure that subordinate Leaders conduct Courtesy Checks quarterly, Health and Welfare Inspections at least semi-annually, and Leader In-Home Visits as needed and as allowed. - 6-2.
 Pet Control, Authorized and Unauthorized Animals on Post.
-This section is punitive.
-Military offenders of this section are subject to prosecution under the Uniform Code of Military Justice (UCMJ), particularly Article 92(1).
-Civilian offenders of this section may be held liable under the Federal Magistrate system.
 Service Members and Families at Fort Sill will adhere to the following guidelines: - a.
 Animals authorized to reside on the installation include domestic dogs, domestic cats, nonpoisonous amphibians, tropical fish, rabbits (outdoor rabbit hutches are prohibited), pocket pets (guinea pigs and hamsters only), domesticated psittacine birds and miniature horses as provided in Appendix B of this regulation. - b.
 Exotic animals including but not limited to snakes, spiders, poisonous amphibians, reptiles, ferrets, gerbils, hedgehogs, rats and mice are prohibited. - c.
 Personnel are limited to ownership or maintenance of two pets.
 However, this excludes service animals referenced in 2-1 above, caged birds, pocket pets and fish. - d.
 Banned Dogs.
 These animals have the propensity, tendency or disposition to attack unprovoked to cause injury, or to endanger the safety of human beings or other animals.
 These animals are not permitted within the confines of Fort Sill except to receive veterinary treatment at the Fort Sill Veterinary Treatment Facility (VTF).